Library Planning Program Start Time

-I can hear the voice of some librarians say “We cannot change our times, people know storytime is Wednesday at 9:00 a.m.”
+I can hear the voice of some librarians say, “We cannot change our times.
+People know storytime is Wednesday at 9:00 a.m.”
 The alternative is to have the “actual program” start at 9:15 a.m.
-Like professional sports, we turn the T.V. on at noon but realize the game doesn’t start to 12:09 and knowing this T.V. schedule activity based on this new start time.
+Like professional sports, we turn the T.V. on at noon but realize the game doesn’t start to 12:09 and know this T.V. schedule activity based on this new start time.

-You, the librarian is the producer of the event.
-Advertise the program publicly to start at 9:00 a.m., and schedule the staff or entertainer to start at 9:10 a.m.
+You, the librarian, are the producer of the event.
+Advertise the program publicly to start at 9:00 a.m. and schedule the staff or entertainer to start at 9:10 a.m.

 Use the extra time for Marketing

-Over the years of performing, I always ask the librarian if they have any announcement prior to the start of the show?
-The majority of the librarians take a pass and say, “We really don’t have anything to announce.”
-If you can recall a time that you said this, don’t do it again.
-Consider you have new families that may be unaware of all the services the library offers.
-Parents are busy people and forget things so that public service announcements prior to the start of the show will help reinforce or reminds local families about the free service the library provides.
+Over the years of performing, I always ask the librarian if they have any announcements before the start of the show?
+The majority of the librarians take a pass and say, “We don’t have anything to announce.”
+If you can recall when you said this, don’t do it again.
+Consider you have new families that may be unaware of all the library’s services.
+Parents are busy people and forget things.
+Public service announcements before the show’s start will help reinforce or remind local families about the free service the library provides.

-Finally, you are using the extra ten-minutes in educating, informing, and distracting the audience from those arriving late.
-Now the show can start promptly at the delayed time that only you, your staff, and the entertainer knows.
+Finally, you use the extra ten minutes to educate, inform, and distract the audience from those arriving late.
+The show can start promptly at the delayed time that only you, your staff, and the entertainer know.
 Movie theaters have been doing this for decades, and nobody questions the exact start of a movie once in the theater.

 Reward Early Arrivals

 Don’t you like receiving something FOR free when it not expected?